MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background process.md

 | `api/.env.teamsfx.local`  | Environment variables file for Azure functions. | The values of each environment variable generates and saves during local debug. |

 After all the files are generated, you can also customize your app.
-To learn more about customize your app refer [Customize local debug settings].
+To learn more about customize your app refer [Customize local debug settings](debug local.md#customize-local-debug-settings).

 ## See also